lowmanb/sudoku/README.md

 The only "extraneous" dependency is the FLTK toolkit used to build the GUI.
 More information can be found [here](http://www.fltk.org/index.php).

-Everything should build with make.
+Everything *should* build with make.
 Tested on OSX.

+f